voxel51/fiftyone/docs/source/teams/cloud_media.rst

 Working with cloud-backed datasets
 __________________________________

-When writing Python code using the Teams client that may involve cloud-backed datasets, use `sample.local_path` instead of `sample.filepath` to retrieve the location of the locally cached version of a media file:
+When writing Python code using the Enterprise client that may involve cloud-backed datasets, use `sample.local_path` instead of `sample.filepath` to retrieve the location of the locally cached version of a media file: